A smooth operator with power aplenty and sophisticated feel

 As well as looking gorgeous, the GHD Helios packs in plenty of power via a brushless motor and delivers it through an ultra-slim concentrated nozzle for quick, controlled drying.
 Ionic technology helps tackle frizz and flyaways, while the classic two-speed, two-heat, one-cool-shot controls offer enough variety for any home blow dry.
-This isn’t reinventing the wheel – it’s resolutely of the traditional dryer mould – but the shine and smoothness that’s so easily achieved when using the GHD Helios certainly pushes things forward.
+Much like GHDs considerable canon of some of the best hair straighteners on the market, this hair dryer isn’t reinventing the wheel.
+It’s resolutely of the traditional dryer mould – but the shine and smoothness that’s so easily achieved when using it certainly pushes things forward.

 GHD Helios design

 Eye-catching and chic.
-If a friend spotted the Helios in your bedroom, she’d probably ask what it was.
+If a friend spotted the Helios in your bedroom, she’d probably ask who makes it.
 Unusually for a hair dryer, the GHD Helios comes in a choice of colours: black, ink blue, white, powder pink and plum.
 The matte finish feels lovely in the hand and the glossy branded accents and vent add a sophisticated touch.

 While the size and shape of the Helios will look familiar to fans of previous GHD models, such as the Air, a few new extras elevate the design.
 The hanging hook is now a thick, flexible silicone loop on a hinge, rather than a rigid sphere, making it more versatile; the air filter at the back has super-fine vents; and the cool-shot button clicks on and off most satisfyingly.